Console Light Web Monitoring Panel#

 • Threshold ratio for 4xx statuses.
 When the threshold is reached, "yellow" warnings appear in the corresponding sections related to server responses.
 Default value — 7%.

-• Time window for calculating the successful cache hit ratio.
+• Time window for calculating the cache hit ratio.
 Default value — 300 sec.

 • Error threshold for the resolver.
-When the specified threshold is reached, the resolver turns "red."
+When the threshold is reached, the resolver will turn "red".
 Default value — 3%.

 • Console interface language.
 Available options: English and Russian.
 By default, the console language is selected based on the locale set in the browser.